wangyouyue/SDM_product-230225_Yin-SD_tracking/README.md

 - `sdm_noise_amp` is the internal runtime copy of the user parameter `random_perturbation_amp`.

 ## 10. Installation and Usage
-For more details, please see [the official user guide of SCALE](https://scale.riken.jp/archives/scale_users_guide_En.v5.2.6.pdf).
+For more details, please see [the official user guide of SCALE](https://scale.riken.jp/archives/scale_users_guide_En.v5.2.6.pdf) (last access: 6 April 2026).

 ### Prerequisites
 - **Compilers:** Fortran and C compilers are required.